-TEC1430 \ (Arr.)
+TEC1430 (Arr.)
 6 cr. hrs.
 Machine Shop IV

-Prerequisites: TEC1000, TEC1160, and TEC1390.
+Prerequisites: TEC1000, TEC1160, and TEC1390 with a grade of "C" or above.

-An application of the skills gained in the previous courses in planning, implementing, and executing a complete class production project.
+An application of the skills gained in the

+previous courses in planning, implementing, and executing a complete class production project.
 This course is offered by Mineral Area College at UniTec Career Center.